jamgar/tickcase_ajax/README.md

-# Tickcase
+# Tickcase Ajax

 This is a simple Ticket tracking system built with Ruby on Rails.
+It is a project created for Learn.co online class.
+I made changes to the original app by including ajax calls.

 ### instructions
 * Download or Clone the repository